 At the time, Baker was one of the few women in what was then a very male-dominated field.

 “In my first job as a project manager I was the only woman in a 30-person department,” she said.
 “At one point I was told I would never get promoted because I’m a girl.”

 Baker didn’t let that comment deter her.
 She went on to graduate from the Project Management Institute’s Leadership Institute Master Class and graduated from an MS in Project Management program.
-She’s also served as the president of PMI’s Metrolina region and currently serves as the region mentor for Region 5 in the mid-Atlantic states.
+She’s also served as the president of PMI’s Metrolina Chapter and currently serves as the region mentor for Region 5, the mid-Atlantic states.
 As a reflection of Baker’s success in the project management field, she was recently featured in the new book, The Perspective of Women Project Management Professionals.
 The book is a collection of interviews with 29 distinguished women project management professionals from 17 countries.

 Says Baker on her faculty position at USC Bovard College, “I want to provide some sort of mentorship for students and allow them to be able to have opportunities that I just didn’t have.”

 Baker shared her thoughts on what makes a successful project manager, how the industry is changing and how a job stocking a hotel launched her career.